ongres/stackgres/doc/content/en/04-postgres-cluster-management/01-postgres-clusters/_index.md

  a edge proxy from client to PostgreSQL instances or between PostgreSQL instances.
 It enables network metrics collection to provide connection statistics.
 * `pgbouncer`: a container with pgbouncer as the connection pooling for the PostgreSQL instances.
-* `prometheus-postgres-exporter`: a container with postgres exporter at the metrics exporter for the PostgreSQL instances.
+* `prometheus-postgres-exporter`: a container with postgres exporter that exports metrics for the PostgreSQL instances.
+* `fluent-bit`: a container with fluent-bit that send logs to a distributed logs cluster.
 * `postgres-util`: a container with psql and all PostgreSQL common tools in order to connect to the database directly as root to perform any administration tasks.